FsHotWatch 0.8.0-alpha.33

 FsHotWatch

-Speed up your F# development feedback loop.
+Trying to speed up the F# development feedback loop.

 The problem